Best Extended Car Warranties in Georgia

 Extended car warranty costs

 The cost of an extended car warranty is between $1,400 and $4,000 per year.
-Payment methods vary; some companies let you pay monthly, while dealerships often require you to finance and pay interest, which increases total cost.
+Payment methods vary; some companies let you pay monthly, while dealerships often require you to finance and pay interest, which increases the total cost.

 Are extended car warranties worth it?